eckart/eckart.github.io/_posts/idris/opengl/2015-09-13-hello-world.markdown

 ```

 The rest of the post deals with the main method, the event loop and the display.

-We won't go into details about it here.
-For a detailed description about this part [see here](/programming/graphics/idris/2015/08/25/simple-display.html).
+For more details about this part [see here](/programming/graphics/idris/2015/08/24/simple-display.html).

 ### Appendix A: The rest of the code